 The Corporate Governance and Nominating Committee also believes that diversity of race, ethnicity and gender are important factors in evaluating candidates for nominees.
-Accordingly, the Board is committed to including diverse individuals, including women and people of color in each candidate pool from which non-management director nominees are selected.
-To that end, since July 2017, the Board has added Ana B. Amicarella, who identifies as Hispanic, Valerie A. Bonebrake (January 2018), George S. Mayes, Jr., who identifies as African American (March 2021), Chitra Nayak, who identifies as Asian (March 2021), Javier Polit, who identifies as Hispanic (March 2021), and Laurie A. Tucker (October 2019).
+Accordingly, the Board is committed to actively seeking out highly qualified diverse candidates, including women and people of color in each candidate pool from which non-management director nominees are selected.
+To that end, since July 2017, the Board has added Ana B. Amicarella (July 2017), who identifies as Hispanic, Valerie A. Bonebrake (January 2018), George S. Mayes, Jr., who identifies as African American (March 2021), Chitra Nayak, who identifies as Asian (March 2021), Javier Polit, who identifies as Hispanic (March 2021), and Laurie A. Tucker (October 2019).